NYAA: New York Academy of Art, Tribeca Historic District

 The Franklin Street loft building is a rare case of "reverse" reuse, one that brought the historic significance of the building back to its original use.
 The Academy, similarly to the Judd Foundation in Soho, offers the chance to visit the last single user loft building in Tribeca, whose historic significance is amplified by the fact that it is in essence used for light manufacturing, purpose for which these buildings were originally built.

-The studio’s numerous projects in Downtown Manhattan have all played a spin off role in enhancing their respective neighborhoods and all have given back with overarching citywide importance, each intervention adding to a catalytic reaction at urban scale.
+The studio’s numerous projects in Downtown Manhattan have all played a spin off role in reinvigorating their respective neighborhoods and all have given back with overarching citywide importance, each intervention adding to a catalytic reaction at urban scale.

 Case Studies in Preservation and Adaptive Reuse for Academic Buildings - 11.18.2019 CFA